Tubbz-alt/Super-Resolution-of-Images-Videos-using-SRGAN/README.md

 <img src ="downloaded images/psnr_results/epochs_srganloss_result.png" width = "400" height = "400" /> <img src ="downloaded images/psnr_results/epochs_perpixloss_result.png" width = "400" height = "400" />

-To understand the perceptual quality of images, I have used the low-resolution version of validation images to generate the super-resolution images using both the models trained with "Perceptual Loss" and "Per-Pix Loss".
-From the figures below, we can infer that "Per-Pix" loss is pushing the model performance significantly resulting in obtaining the images close to the real images.
+To understand the perceptual quality of generated super-resolution images, I have used the low-resolution version of validation images to generate the super-resolution images using both the models trained with "Perceptual Loss" and "Per-Pix Loss".
+From the figures below, we can infer that "Per-Pix" loss is pushing the model performance significantly resulted in obtaining the images close to the real images.
 The real high-resolution validation images and their corresponding generated images from both models trained with "Perceptual loss" and "Per-Pix loss" are as shown in below figures:

 Figure 1 : Real high-resolution validation images